-I worked for a peace organization headed by a man I regard as close to sainthood.
-I have no saintly aspirations of my own, but when I was around John I wanted to live up to his example or, at least behave myself.
+I once worked for a peace organization headed by a man I regard as close to sainthood.
+I have no saintly aspirations of my own, but when I was anywhere near John I wanted to live up to his example or, at least behave myself.

-When John invited me to discuss a new project we met at an eco-conscious coffee shop that sells Fair Trade drinks and locally sourced food.
+John and I met at an eco-conscious lunch spot to discuss a new project.
 There I drank coffee stronger than I’d ever tasted in a mug larger than I’d ever seen.
-Too late I remembered that caffeine gives me nervous jitters.
+Too late I remembered that caffeine gives me the jitters.

 The men ordered soup and sandwiches.
-Scanning the menu to find something reasonably priced, I ordered the first salad listed and turned my attention back to the meeting.
-When my order arrived I was alarmed.
-Dark, unfamiliar vegetation loomed on my plate.
-The leaves looked quite a bit like thistle, nettle, and other invasive weeds.
-I dug in bravely, hoping that once I’d gotten some nourishment the caffeine jitters would wear off.
+I quickly ordered the first salad listed and turned my attention back to the meeting.
+When my meal arrived I was alarmed.
+Dark, unfamiliar vegetation loomed over the plate.
+The leaves looked quite a bit like invasive weeds.
+I dug in bravely, hoping that once I’d gotten some nourishment the coffee shakes would wear off.

 My tablemates had charming manners.
 They took small bites, wiped their mouths carefully, and added wonderful insights to the conversation only after swallowing.
-Meanwhile I discovered that the giant plants on my plate couldn’t be cut in pieces with ordinary tableware.
+In the meantime I discovered the giant plants on my plate couldn’t be cut in pieces with ordinary tableware.
 Instead I had to bend them in half with my fork and hope that dressing didn’t dribble on the table, my clothes, or chin as I drove each bite resolutely into my mouth.
-As I worked at eating I listened intently and kept my comments to a minimum.
+To cope, I listened intently and kept my comments to a minimum.

-Worse yet, the leaf was larger than my coffee-addled brain had anticipated.
-It seemed to grow as it headed toward my lips.
-Since the food was partway in my mouth it was too late to throw the whole action in reverse.
+Worse yet, the leaf was larger than my coffee-addled brain anticipated.
+As it headed toward my lips it seemed to grow.
+Because the food was already partway in my mouth it was too late to throw the whole action in reverse.
 So I shoved the rest of it in, afraid that I looked like one of those mulching machines grinding a tree branch.

 A conversational pause developed around the table as my lunch companions politely waited for me to answer.
-I was desperate to hurry, hoping after a few quick chewing motions I’d be able to respond.
+I hurried, hoping after a few quick chewing motions I’d be able to respond.